Raw Produce Quality Grading Automation

 Real-Time Quality Metrics

-Our system identifies quality issues in real-time.
+Our grading system identifies quality issues in real-time.
 When products from Grower Block 23A have elevated defect counts, you'll know immediately.
-Early detection puts power back in your hands.
 Now you can adjust procedures, speak proactively with buyers, and prevent costly claims.

 The system captures and analyzes multiple quality parameters simultaneously: